 Tests to confirm the presence of a kidney stone

-If you have symptoms that suggest a kidney stone, special X-rays or scans of the kidneys and ureters may be done.
+If you have symptoms that suggest a kidney stone, special X-rays or scans of the kidneys and the tubes draining urine from the kidneys (the ureters) may be done.
 These tests aim to detect a stone and to check that a stone is not blocking the flow of urine.

 Tests to rule out or confirm an underlying cause